 Mediation

-Mediation is a voluntary, collaborative process where a highly trained neutral third-party mediator facilitates discussions between disputing parties to enable them to reach a mutually acceptable compromise.
+Mediation a voluntary, collaborative process where a highly trained neutral third-party mediator facilitates discussions between disputing parties to enable them to reach a mutually acceptable compromise.
 The mediator does not have decision-making authority but plays a key role in guiding the conversation, identifying underlying issues, and suggesting potential solutions.

 The requirements

-• Voluntary and Flexible: Both parties must agree to the process, and they have control over whether they reach a resolution.
+- Voluntary and Flexible: Both parties must agree to the process, and they have control over whether they reach a resolution.

-• Confidential: Discussions in mediation are private, providing a safe space for open communication without fear of information being used in future litigation.
+- Confidential: Discussions in mediation are private, providing a safe space for open communication without fear of information being used in future litigation.

-• Control over Outcome: The parties retain control over the outcome, as the mediator’s role is to assist in negotiation, not impose a decision.
+- Control over Outcome: The parties retain control over the outcome, as the mediator’s role is to assist in negotiation, not impose a decision.

-• Cost and Time-Effective: Mediation tends to be faster and less costly than arbitration or litigation due to its more informal nature.
+- Cost and Time-Effective: Mediation tends to be faster and less costly than arbitration or litigation due to its more informal nature.

 In order to understand your priorities and assist you in choosing the best course of action, mediators listen to you.
 They will assist you in coming up with workable ideas that benefit both you and, if you are a parent, your children.
 The mediator and you will most likely meet for several sessions; three to five one- to two-hour sessions are typical.
 To get legal advice on what is best for you, you can speak with your own Solicitor whenever you choose.
 When an agreement is reached your lawyer will put in place a legally binding agreement after you are both satisfied with the choices you have made.